-Why are Pure Henna and Indigo the Safest Hair Dye Brand ?
+Why are Pure Henna and Indigo Nature’s Safest Hair Dye Brand ?

 Henna dye comes from the crushed leaves of the henna plant and its botanical name is lawsonia inermis.
-Indigo dye comes from the crushed leaves of the indigo plant and its botanical name is indigofera tinctoria and for centuries, these two plants have been used to colour hair and to heal the body, thus considered the safest natural hair dye brand from nature around many parts of the world.
-However, many who are familiar with the brown orange dye from henna are not aware that indigo after henna may just be the best natural hair dye for grey hair, and that it produces natural brown hair colour and natural black hair colour .
+Indigo dye comes from the crushed leaves of the indigo plant and its botanical name is indigofera tinctoria.For centuries these two plants have been used to colour hair safely and to heal the body.
+They are considered the safest natural hair dye brand from nature around many parts of the world.
+However, indigo is not as well known as henna so you whilst you may be familiar with the red orange dye that comes from from henna, you may not know that indigo after henna produces natural brown hair colour and natural black hair colour .
 They go together.
-That is, if you don’t want red orange or auburn tones in your hair.
-If you’re aiming for red hair tones anyway, then straight henna is for you.
-But if you’re aiming for more muted natural brown to black hair colour, then you need indigo to go with henna.
-There is a method of application – set out in the Renaissance Henna Natural Hair Dye Kit booklet – which will give you the results you want.
-The instructions are detailed and may require a comfortable armchair read before you get started.
-Think of it as a natural hair dye journey into the world of herbal plant dyes, in the honourable pursuit of the safest hair dye brand.
+If you’re aiming for red and auburn hair tones, then straight henna is for you.
+But if you’re aiming for a more muted natural brown to black hair colour, then you need indigo to go with your henna.
+We talk you through the best method of application in the Henna Guide Booklet which accompanies our Renaissance Henna Natural Hair Dye Kit .

 The difference between henna and indigo and chemical hair dyes is that, firstly, herbal hair colour is natural and has never been known to kill or to damage health – they are well known for their benefits.
 And, secondly, henna and indigo leave well alone inside your hair and do not disturb the natural chemical make up of the hair that you were born with.
 The henna colour coats each individual hair shaft without infiltrating it and is self sealing.
 It locks itself onto your hair and makes it feel immediately thicker, fuller, and altogether more alive.
 The exception is grey hair – henna will penetrate the inner hair shaft of grey hair and dye it red orange, but using indigo immediately afterwards will turn it a natural deep brown to black hair colour, depending how long you leave the indigo in for.